sampsyo/cs6120/content/blog/2019-10-02-probabril/index.md

 [ 'done', Map { 'y' => 1n, 'x' => false } ] 0.5
 ```

-Even though there is still some symmetry left to be desired (a more satisfying solution could be given by widening perhaps), note that assembling a picture like this via monte carlo would take an insane number of samples.
+Even though there is still some symmetry left to be desired (a more satisfying solution could be given by widening perhaps), note that assembling a picture like this via Monte Carlo would take an insane number of samples.
 Effectively we have done power iteration, but for a space which we did not know was finite beforehand.

 ## Random Testing